softwaremill/odelay/README.md

 ### Delays

-Like [Futures][fut], which provide a interface for _reacting_ to change, odelay delays return an `odelay.Delay` value which can be used to react to delays.
+Like [Futures][fut], which provide a interface for _reacting_ to change, odelay delays return an `odelay.Delay` value which can be used to _react_ to delays.

-Since delays are essentially deferred operations, `odelay.Delays` expose an `future` member which returns a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled. `odelay.Delays` may be also be canceled.
+Since delays are essentially deferred operations, `odelay.Delays` expose a `future` method which returns a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled.

+`odelay.Delays` may be also be canceled.
 This cancellation will satisfy the future in a failure state.
-Using this interface you may chain dependent actions in a "data flow" fashion.
-Note, the return type of a Delay is determined by the block of code supplied.
-If your block returns a Future itself, the delay's future being satisfied doesn't imply the blocks future will also be satisfied as well.
-If you which to chain these, simply `flatMap` the results.
+Armed with this knowledge, you can chain dependent actions in a "data flow" fashion.
+Note, the return type of a Delay's Future is determined by the block of code supplied.
+If your block returns a Future itself, the Delay's future being satisfied doesn't imply the blocks future will also be satisfied as well.
+If you wish to chain these together, simply `flatMap` the results, `delay.future.flatMap(identity)`.

+Below is an example of reacting the a delay's execution.

 ```scala
 import scala.concurrent.duration._